lejimene/CSE-blockchain-TokenMed/README.md

 You will need four terminals you will have to run after getting dependecies for everything terminal 1 (in root folder)- npx hardhat node terminal 2 (in root folder)- npx hardhat run scripts/deploy.js --network localhost
-terminal 3 - cd frontend
+terminal 3 (in root folder) - cd frontend
             -Then npm run dev
-Terminal 4 - cd server
+Terminal 4 (in root folder) - cd server
             -Then node server.js

 And to be certain you have the correct ABI and contract address after run scripts you should see in terminal the contract address and you can edit the